openeuler-mirror/nestos-installer/docs/cmd/iso.md

 | **--output**, **-o** *path* | Write ISO to a new output file |

-# coreos-installer iso kargs show
+# nestos-installer iso kargs show

 ## Description